SolarLune/resolv/readme.md

     // Create one rectangle - we'll say this one represents our player. playerRect = resolv.NewRectangle(40, 40, 16, 16)

-    // Note that we don't have to add the Player Rectangle to the space; this is only if we want it to also be seen if
+    // Note that we don't have to add the Player Rectangle to the space; this is only if we want it to also be checked
-    // a Shape uses the Space for collision detection or resolution. space.AddShape(playerRect)
+    // for collision testing and resolution within the Space. space.AddShape(playerRect)

     // Create some more Rectangles to represent level bounds.